-Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
-22/01049/APP
+Application Details

-What date was the decision issued by the planning authority?
+Please provide the application reference no. given to you by your planning authority for your previous application.
+22/01049/APP What date was the application submitted to the planning authority?
+16/12/2022 What date was the decision issued by the planning authority?
 07/02/2023